ruedigergad/kw_mp2i_kbd2midi/README.md

 As "plan B repair attempt", I decided to give it a try to replace the control logic and audio generation.
 As control logic replacement, I use an Arduino Mega 2560.
-This repository contains the code for the Arduino controller.
+This repository contains the code for the Arduino controller in [https://github.com/ruedigergad/kw_mp2i_kbd2midi/blob/main/kw_mp2i_kbd2midi.ino](https://github.com/ruedigergad/kw_mp2i_kbd2midi/blob/main/kw_mp2i_kbd2midi.ino).
 For the audio generation, I use a Linux-based computer with QSynth.

 The Arduino controller reads the keyboard keys and pedals and generated MIDI messages based on the presses etc.